 X-Men wowed me on opening day.
 It’s lost some luster in the decades since, but it still outshines more recent DC and lesser Marvel offerings.

 The themes still resonate.
 In a near-future, an emerging mutant population evokes fear and uncertainty in humanity.
 Stewart plays Charles Xavier, a powerful telepath who believes mutants and humans can coexist in peace.
-Opposite him, McKellen plays Erik Lehnsherr, a former friend turned adversary.
-Lehnsherr—a Holocaust survivor—views humanity as a threat eager to exterminate mutant-kind.
+Opposite him, McKellen plays Erik Lensherr, a former friend turned adversary.
+Lensherr—a Holocaust survivor—views humanity as a threat eager to exterminate mutant-kind.

 McKellen remains my favorite part of the film.
 He projects operatic gravitas, delivering his lines with delicious relish while respecting their subtext.